Modeling the TMD shape function in $J/\psi$ electroproduction: Cross-section in TMD factorization

 where $J^\mu$ is the electromagnetic current in QCD.
 After the TMD factorization procedure, which is detailed in Ref.~\cite{Echevarria:2024idp}, we obtain that the hadron tensor, in transverse-momentum space, can be factorized in terms of the [n] hard function $H_{[n]}$,\footnote{In the current work, we denote the configuration of the heavy-quark pair as $[n]$ instead of $n$, avoiding confusion with the $n$-light-collinear direction.} the gluon TMDPDF $G_{g/N}$ and the $[n]$-TMDShF $S_{[n] \to J/\psi}$:

-where $\mu_H$ is the hard factorization scale, $\zeta$ is the rapidity scale, such that $\zeta_A \zeta_B = \mu_H^2$, and $\mu$ is renormalization scale.
+where $\mu$ is renormalization scale, and $\zeta$'s are the rapidity scales, such that $\zeta_A \zeta_B = \mu_H^2$, with $\mu_H$ represents the hard factorization scale.
 The tensor $\Gamma^{\nu \alpha}_{[n]}$ refers to the tensorial structure of the partonic process through the heavy-quark pair is produced; as can be seen, it depends on the state in which the pair is formed and is common to all orders in $\alpha_s$.